pmgtivo/sanskatots/Reels/VelcroSourcing_DailyVlog_Reel.md

 > *🔄 Velcro hook & loop — locked in today*

 **Voiceover / Dialogue (warm, conversational):**
-> "So today we have two big things happening — we are finalising our book designs for print, and also we've been on a hunt for the right hook and loop material for our felt busy books."
+> "So today we have two big things happening — we are finalising our book designs for print, and also we've been on a hunt for the right hook and loop material for our Busy books."

 ---